ayoayco/McFly/README.md

 We are currently in a Proof of Concept phase.
 All parts are subject to breaking changes in minor releases.

 > [!TIP]
 > Need help?
 Wanna hangout?
-Everyone is welcome to join our public [Matrix](https://matrix.org/about/) space at [mcfly.js.org/chat](https://mcfly.js.org/chat) or just read through the [Discussion channel](https://app.element.io/#/room/#mcfly-discussions:matrix.org) even without an account!
+Everyone is welcome to join [our discussion channel](https://app.element.io/#/room/#mcfly-discussions:matrix.org)!

 ## Installation
 Run the following to generate a McFly starter project.